StatPort/R-code/README.md

-# R-code

-Bayesian Semi-Supervised Hidden Markov Models (HMM) for POS-tagging
+##Bayesian Semi-Supervised Hidden Markov Models (HMM) for POS-tagging

 Bayesian semi-supervised Hidden Markov Models can be used for Part-of-speech-tagging.
 In summary, the HMM is a probabilistic model used to model hidden non-observable states by observing past sequences.